prarid/NYCClimateChange/README.md

 The data for this study has been obtained from the [National Oceanic and Atmospheric Administration (NOAA) website](https://www.ncei.noaa.gov/cdo-web/).
 The dataset contains over 150 years of daily temperature data (Jan 1,1870 - Dec 31, 2023) from between 1-32 weather stations that NOAA utilizes for New York City temperature readings.

-Each record is a reading from a particular weather station for a given day.
-These have been aggregated by using the median values across all stations to calculate a median observed temperature for that day.
-Note that median has been used instead of a simple average as it is more robust to outliers.
-Separately, the maximum and minimum observed temperature for each day (across any station) is also retained; this is used later for outlier analysis.
 ##
 ### Module 1: Analysis of Daily Temperature Differences - Comparison Period vs Baseline
 In order to analyze temperature changes, daily observed temperatures were compared to a baseline expected daily temperatures.
 The Paris Climate Accord uses the pre-industrial period of 1850-1900 as its baseline per [here](https://unfccc.int/process-and-meetings/the-paris-agreement) and [here](https://www.ipcc.ch/sr15/faq/faq-chapter-1/).
 However, the earliest preindustrial data available for New York City is from 1870.
 Therefore <b>the baseline period for this study is defined from 1870 to 1903</b>.
-While this is shorter than the 50 year period utilized in the Paris Climate Accord, generally, a 30year or longer period would suffice as the baseline periodas it is sufficiently long for meaningful statistical analysis, as explained in [this guidance](https://www.ncei.noaa.gov/access/monitoring/dyk/anomalies-vs-temperature) from NOAA.
-Please refer to the code file for further details data cleaning/aggregation across stations as well as the calculation of baseline period expected temperatures.
+While this is shorter than the 50 year period utilized in the Paris Climate Accord, generally, a 30year or longer period would suffice as the baseline period as it is sufficiently long for meaningful statistical analysis, as explained in [this guidance](https://www.ncei.noaa.gov/access/monitoring/dyk/anomalies-vs-temperature) from NOAA.
+Please refer to the code file for further details on data cleaning/aggregation across stations as well as the calculation of baseline period expected temperatures.

 <b>The comparison dataset for this study is from 1904 through 2023</b>.
 The daily temperature for each day in the comparison period are compared to the baseline temperature for that day.
 For example, the June 1 2022 observed temperature (Observed_T) is compared to the June 1 baseline expected temperature (Expected_T).
 The distribution of the differences in the observed and expected values is then analyzed; if there has not been a material change in temperatures over the years, the expectation is that these differences should be close to zero.
 ![1904_2023_ComparisonPeriod_Histograms.png](1904_2023_ComparisonPeriod_Histograms.png)